Quefumas/gensound/README.md

 # approximates a sawtooth wave by the first 10 harmonics
 ```

-After creating a complex Signal object, containing various Signals to which various Transforms may be applied, use the `Signal.mixdown()` method to resolve the Signal into a third core type, `Audio`, which holds an actual stream of samples, which can then be output to disk or speakers.
-Gensound resolves the Signal by recursively resolving each of the Signals contained within, and applying the Transforms to the result sequentially.
-There is no need to go deeper into `Audio` objects for now; it's only needed when one wishes to add their custom Signals and Transforms.
+When performing playback or file export of a Signal,
+Gensound resolves the Signal tree recursively, combining the various Signals and applying the transforms.

 ## More
 See the [Reference](REFERENCE.md) for a growing list of useful signals and transforms.